Master of Education (MEd) in Educational Administration Online

 Students who meet the graduate admissions requirements to the College of Education and Behavioral Sciences (COEBS) must meet additional requirements prior to being admitted to the Principal Certification program.
 Each applicant must:

-- Proved a letter of support from a school building administrator.
+- Provide a letter of support from a school building administrator

 Check prerequisites before enrolling in any courses.